Job Prospects... At a glance

 *Growth projections are for the broader category “Media Professionals”.

-Employment numbers for media professionals grew at over 2% between 2006 and 2013, and continued growth over 2.5% annually is projected out to 2025.
+Employment numbers for media professionals grew at over 2% between 2006 and 2013, and continued growth of 2.2% annually is projected out to 2025.

 The chances of work in print journalism are better at smaller regional and community newspapers, where turnover is higher and supply is lower.
 Employers can struggle to attract staff to smaller towns but income is likely to be lower in these regions.